 The Company nevertheless continues to be exposed to the risk of industrial or labor disputes.
 The occurrence of such events could have a material adverse effect on our Company's business, financial condition, or results of operation.
 Regardless of the outcome, these disputes may lead to legal or other proceedings and may result in substantial costs, and the diversion of resources and management's attention.
+To mitigate such risk, the Company maintains a harmonious relationship between its management and staff through its dedicated Human Resources department.

-Franchisees could take actions that could harm our business.
+Franchisees could take actions that could harm the Company's business.

-The Company has currently 6 franchised stores under 2 franchisees.
+The Company currently has 6 franchised stores under 2 franchisees.
 The franchisees are contractually obligated to operate their stores in accordance with the operations, safety, and health standards set forth in our agreement with them.
 However, franchisees are third parties whom we do not fully control.
 The franchisees own, operate, and oversee the daily operations of their stores.
 As a result, the ultimate success and quality of any franchised store rests with the franchisee.
 If franchisees do not successfully operate stores in a manner consistent with required standards, franchise revenues will be affected and brand image and reputation could be harmed, which in turn could materially and adversely affect the business and operating results.
-Such risks are mitigated by the franchise agreement between the parties.

-Although BALAI believes it generally enjoys a positive working relationship with its franchisees, potential disputes with them could damage the Company's brand reputation.
+BALAI believes it generally enjoys a positive working relationship with its franchisees, potential disputes with them could damage the Company's brand reputation.
+Futher, the Company belives that the franchise agreements clearly outline the terms and conditions of the relationship of the parties.